jgamblin/targetinfo/readme.md

 #Important Notice
-*I dont kow what I am doing.
+*I dont know what I am doing.
 This will likely break your system... or could be illegal in your country.*